 Today’s Mobile World Demands Mobile Advertising

-One thing’s wrong with that line of thought.
+When you think about how to leverage bumper stickers, one thing’s wrong with that line of thought.
 In a word, mobile.

 Beyond the world of targeted advertising on social media and the pile of helpful articles you feed your potential customers, hoping they’ll come your way, lie those customers’ cars.

 Specifically, the cars they’ll take to cruise the streets in search of food, merchandise, hotels, and things to do.

 When they see a bumper sticker advertising something they want, they immediately pull out their smartphone to Google it, right?

 But if the company’s website URL isn’t right on the sticker, they’ll sigh and keep on cruising aimlessly around town.

 Many businesses miss out on this gold mine of an opportunity because they’re still thinking of their bumper stickers in 20th century terms.
 Just listing the company name on the sticker and hoping they’ll take the time to go through an online search is naïve at best.
 People don’t take the time to do that.
 They want a quick link that puts them straight through to the company’s mobile website, where they can find the phone number, address, and operating hours.

 If that link’s not there, they won’t waste their time.
 If they don’t search for you at that moment, they’ll quickly forget.
 You’ve just flushed your bumper sticker advertising money down the toilet.